ReneHollander/node-freeimage/README.md

 Node.js wrapper around [FreeImage](http://freeimage.sourceforge.net/).
 This package uses [FFI](https://www.npmjs.com/package/node-ffi), so the FreeImage dynamic library must be installed, see below.
 If you have any problems, questions or suggestions, please feel free to [contact me](http://stackoverflow.com/users/600135/kol).

-**THIS IS WORK IN PROGRESS!
-MY PURPOSE IS TO ADD ASSERTIONS, UNIT TESTS, AND EXAMPLES FOR EVERY SUPPORTED FUNCTION BEFORE THE END OF JANUARY, 2015.**

 ## Usage